 - Shredded Cheddar Cheese

 Preheat the oven to 350.
-Bake 3 skinless/boneless chicken is a shallow glass pan, with 1/2 inch of water and chili spices, for 40 minutes.
+Bake 3 skinless/boneless chicken breasts in a shallow glass pan, with 1/2 inch of water and chili spices, for 40 minutes.
 When the chicken is done, shred with two forks.
 Set aside.

 Heat olive oil in heavy large saucepan or Dutch oven over medium heat.
-Add onions and garlic and sauté until almost golden, about 8 minutes.
-Stir in chili powder, cumin, cayenne, S&P, & Tabasco – adjust spices as needed.
-Mix in tomatoes, broth/beer, bell peppers and chili sauce.
+Add onions & garlic and sauté until almost golden, about 8 minutes.
+Stir in chili powder, cumin, cayenne, S&P, and Smoked Tabasco – adjust spices as needed.
+Mix in tomatoes, beer, bell peppers and chili sauce.
 Simmer until vegetables are tender, about 20 minutes.
 Add shredded chicken and beans.
 Simmer until beans are heated through and vegetables are very tender, about 30 minutes.
 Mix in a handful of cheddar cheese at the end.
 You can also top individual servings.
 Get even more creative and serve in a bread bowl!

 (note: I don’t really measure anything…just eyeball and taste!
 Also, any beer would work, but I use Michelob Ultra)